pytent/pytentd/README.rst

 You should also try to write tests for any new code, which helps to ensure bugs get picked up more quickly.

+We currently hang around in #os on irc.aberwiki.org, feel free to join and come and chat to us :)

 Running tests
 -------------